Today's Articles

 Workers need strong, honest electoral coalitions to elect politicians who will establish and enforce rules that make organizing easier, strengthen labor standards, and make the American economy fairer and more inclusive.
 In 1976, a quarter of the votes cast in a presidential election came from a union household; today, only one in five does.
 About two-thirds of union members have voted for Democratic presidents (including 60 percent of white union voters) over the last 50 years, but 85 percent of African Americans did.
 Nonwhite communities have been the union’s strongest allies.
 And if labor wants them to support its issues, labor needs to support theirs.

 Creating a legal environment that protects union rights and prevents discrimination does not mean the absence of conflicts to negotiate.
 The world is complicated, and some widely held principles of fairness require reconciliation.
-A particularly thorny example involves the principle of equal opportunity (every person should have the chance to prove themselves capable and committed) versus the principle of seniority (people who have demonstrated their competence in and commitment to a job should be rewarded).
+A particularly thorny example involves the principle of equal opportunity (every person should have the chance to prove themselves capable and committed) versus the principle of seniority (people who have demonstrated competence in and commitment to a job should be rewarded).
 This potential conflict can play out through a racial, gender, or simple “new worker” filter.

-In a business traditionally staffed by white men, management has a blind spot, deliberate or unconscious bias to recruit individuals who look like themselves.
+In a business traditionally staffed by white men, management has a blind spot, deliberate or unconscious bias, to recruit individuals who look like themselves.
 New factory workers are often recruited through the informal and personal networks of the existing staff.
 This nepotism is how implicit (unconscious) bias operates.
 Management must change its recruitment practices and no longer give preference to the friends or relatives of current employees.
 To the existing workforce, this change could feel like a lost benefit (giving the first option in hiring friends and family).
 To a nonwhite worker, this would look like favoritism and blocked opportunities.

 Currently, union workers with the most seniority in many companies are still more likely to be white and male than nonwhite and female.
 In this situation, what happens when layoffs occur?
-According to the seniority principle, those longest on the job stay.
+According to the seniority principle, those who are on the job longest stay.
 But what if their tenure is longer because others were systematically excluded from the hiring process?
 Those not allowed to compete for work are penalized for not getting into the job earlier.
 “Last hired, first fired” means people are punished because of society’s history of racial discrimination.
 In the 21st century Great Recession, many businesses were failing.

 Management demanded benefits and wage give-backs in contract negotiations; some pushed a “two-tiered” system: the employees with the longest tenure were allowed to retain their previously negotiated wages and benefits, but new workers had to work for less.
 These arrangements weakened labor solidarity, and the wage-raising impacted collectively bargained contracts.
 Those covered everyone equally across a factory, an industry, and a local labor market.
-The good news is that as the labor market has tightened and now there are new contracts, unions have worked hard to return to equal wage and benefit packages.
+The good news is that as the labor market has tightened and there are new contracts, unions have worked hard to return to equal wage and benefit packages.

-Promoting equal opportunity and ensuring that working people can join a union to represent them on their jobs to enforce labor laws and standards is not a magic cure-all for racial or gender prejudice.
+Promoting equal opportunity and ensuring that working people can join a union to represent them in their jobs to enforce labor laws and standards is not a magic cure-all for racial or gender prejudice.
 When the number of good union jobs declines, competition increases, creating tensions across racial and gender lines.
 Better training of police officers, community policing, and body cameras will not prevent racial profiling and the too-quick resort to violence by every police officer.

 The MeToo movement showed the solutions to these thorny issues will be found as we talk to each other, practice fundamental empathy, and share our fears and aspirations at work, in our union halls, and in our neighborhoods.
 This solidarity unionizes workers at Amazon and Starbucks.
 Police violence against black people has been a problem in America since slavery brought Africans here.
 State violence was also a problem for striking union members a century ago.
-(And some observers said they would not have been shot if the workers had not been striking.)
+(Some observers said they would not have been shot if the workers had not been striking.)
 Every successful social reform movement in American history—including the labor movement—began when Americans stood up and fought together for a better future.

 This century, the activism of young African Americans and others that started in 2012 with the killing of 17-year-old Trayvon Martin, the 2020 killing of George Floyd, the 2022 Supreme Court ruling on abortion, and more were inspired by the same sentiments that motivated early unionists: “This is wrong.
 We won’t accept this anymore.
 Our lives matter, and we have a right to expect more.”
 Promoting equal opportunity and ensuring that working people can join a union representing them on their jobs to enforce labor laws and standards is not a magic cure-all for deep-seated racial prejudice.